Durable, event-driven workflows

 Most Inngest implementations stall before they reach production reliability

 Revenue Institute comes in at the architecture level, not the tutorial level.
-We map your event schema, define step boundaries that match your actual retry tolerance, configure concurrency and rate-limit controls against your third-party API ceilings, and build the dead-letter and alerting layer that Inngest does not configure for you out of the box.
+We map your event schema, define step boundaries that match your actual retry tolerance, configure concurrency and rate-limit controls against your third-party API ceilings, and build the dead-letter and alerting layer Inngest does not configure out of the box.
 The result is a workflow layer you can hand to an on-call engineer at midnight without a tribal-knowledge briefing.

 What we build inside your Inngest environment